 - 12% for repatriation of foreign and domestic assets invested in the state bond market, downstream industry, and renewable energy sector.

-Tax-Free Revenue Circulation is Pegged at IDR 500 million
+Tax-Free Revenue is Pegged at IDR 500 million

-The Harmonized Tax Law stipulates the limit of non-taxable business circulation of IDR 500 million.
-Thus, individual entrepreneurs who calculate income tax with a final rate of 0.5% and have a gross circulation of up to IDR 500 million a year are not subject to income tax.
+The Harmonized Tax Law stipulates the limit of non-taxable revenue of IDR 500 million.
+Thus, individual entrepreneurs who calculate income tax with a final rate of 0.5% and have a revenue of up to IDR 500 million a year are not subject to income tax.

 This policy eases the tax burden of small businesses (MSMEs) because it makes the taxes paid lower than before.